d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

   - ___UNPUBLISHED___kepw8ihb_clayHamVsY3FJOTrgMAekr0QFSRFKSiS
 ---

 Angular CLI Schematics offer us a way to add, scaffold and update app-related files and modules.
-However, there are some common things we will probably want integrate in our schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.
+However, there are some common things we will probably want integrate in our Schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.

-Currently, the way of authoring an Angular Schematic is documented in the [documentation](https://angular.io/guide/schematics-authoring).
+Currently, the way of authoring an Angular Schematic is documented [on angular.io](https://angular.io/guide/schematics-authoring).
 However, there is one big thing missing there: the way of integrating typical and repeating tasks.
-The Angular CLI itself uses schematics for e.g. generating modules and components, adding imports or modifying the `package.json`.
+The Angular CLI itself uses Schematics for e.g. generating modules and components, adding imports or modifying the `package.json` file.
-Under the hood each of the schematics uses some very common utils which are not yet documented by now but are available for all developers anyway.
+Under the hood each of the Schematics uses some very common utils which are not yet documented but available for all developers anyway.
-In the past, I've seen some Angular CLI schematics projects where people were trying to implement almost the same common util methods on their own.
+In the past, I've seen some Angular CLI Schematic projects where people were trying to implement almost the same common util methods on their own.
 However, since some of these are already implemented in the Angular CLI, I want to show you some of those typical helpers that you can use for you Angular CLI Schematic project to prevent any pitfalls.

 <hr>

-<div id="toc"><h2>Table of contents</h2></div>
+<div id="toc"><strong>Table of contents</strong></div>

 <hr>

 ## Attention: not officially supported

 The helper functions I present you in this article are neither documented nor officially supported, and they may change in the future.
-[Alan Agius](https://twitter.com/AlanAgius4), member of the Angular CLI core team replied in a [related issue (#15335)](https://github.com/angular/angular-cli/issues/15335#issuecomment-660609283) for creating a public schematics API reference:
+[Alan Agius](https://twitter.com/AlanAgius4), member of the Angular CLI core team replied in a [related issue (#15335)](https://github.com/angular/angular-cli/issues/15335#issuecomment-660609283) for creating a public Schematics API reference:

 > [...] those utils are not considered as part of the public API and might break without warning in any release.

 So, there are plans to provide some utilities via a public API but this is still in the planning stage.
 While things evolve, it's my intention to keep this article as up-to-date as possible.

-> The following Angular CLI schematics util functions are based on the Angular CLI version `10.1.1`.
+> The following Angular CLI Schematics util functions are based on the Angular CLI version `10.1.1`.

 If you use these functions and they will break in the future, you can check out the [source code changes](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility) for the utility functions and adjust your code.

 ## Create an Angular Schematics example project

 First things first: We need a project where we can try things out.
-You can either use an existing schematics project or simply create a new blank one:
+You can either use an existing Schematics project or simply create a new blank one:

 ```bash
 npx @angular-devkit/schematics-cli blank --name=playground
 ```

-> If you are not familar with the basics of authoring schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular Schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.
+> If you are not familar with the basics of authoring Schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular Schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.

 After setting up the new blank project we should have this file available: `src/playground/index.ts`.